Funders and Supporters

 Learn More Indiana -- Indiana's College and Career Connection, supports and encourages lifelong learning for all Indiana citizens.
 Up-to-date materials, helpful checklists and other valuable resources provide parents, students, counselors and others with information about every aspect of education from early learning to K-12 to college to career.
 Learn More's comprehensive Web site and trained Helpline specialists offer support in making sure Hoosier children are ready to learn in kindergarten, reading at grade level by grade 3, exploring and setting sights on college and careers in middle school, taking rigorous Core 40 coursework in high school, completing postsecondary education, and pursuing opportunities for lifelong learning.

-Learn More Indiana is made possible through a partnership of the Indiana Commission for Higher Education, the Indiana Department of Education, the Indiana Department of Workforce Development and the State Student Assistance Commission of Indiana, with additional support from Indiana's colleges and universities, USA Funds and the Lumina Foundation for Education all working together to provide information that supports learning.
+Learn More Indiana is made possible through a partnership of the Indiana Commission for Higher Education and its Division of Student Finacial Aid (SFA), the Indiana Department of Education and the Indiana Department of Workforce Development, with additional support from Indiana's colleges and universities, USA Funds and the Lumina Foundation for Education all working together to provide information that supports learning.
 Call the toll-free help line today 1-800-992-2076.

 Indiana Commission for Higher Education